-Winter Steelhead Flies: 11 Must Have Guide Flies
+Winter Steelhead Flies: 11 Best Must Have Guide Flies

-River guides catch steelhead all winter with these 11 winter steelhead flies.
-These flies have produced the most steelhead for my clients when I’m guiding in the winter and these flies will work on rivers around the great lakes and on the west coast steelhead rivers.
+I guide and catch steelhead all winter with these 11 proven and effective winter steelhead flies.
+These flies continue to produce the most steelhead for my clients in the winter.

-Winter steelhead flies need to be smaller than fall or spring steelhead flies and they need to represent the natural forage that the steelhead are feeding on.
-The best flies for winter steelhead are variations of stoneflies, mayflies, caddis larva, eggs patterns, and worm patterns.
+Winter steelhead flies need to be smaller than fall or spring steelhead flies, and they need to represent the natural forage that the steelhead is feeding on.
+The best flies for winter steelhead are variations of stoneflies, mayflies, caddis larvae, egg patterns, and worm patterns.

 The Best Winter Steelhead Flies

-These are the flies that have been tested and proven over and over again and seem to produce steelhead consistently in rivers all over the great lakes region.
+These are the flies that have been tested and proven over and over again and seem to produce steelhead consistently in rivers all over the world.

-Egg patterns are often the best steelhead fly pattern at any time of the year but during the winter it’s hard to beat a good egg pattern.
+Egg patterns are often the best steelhead fly pattern at any time of the year, but during the winter, it’s hard to beat a good yarn egg pattern.

-If you are looking for the best flies for winter steelhead, be sure you have these in size 8mm, 10mm (salmon egg size), and 12 mm sizes.
+If you are looking for the best flies for winter steelhead, be sure you have a basic yarn or glo-bug egg pattern in sizes 6mm, 8mm, 10mm (salmon egg size), and 12 mm sizes.

 2. Worm Patterns

-Worm flies are one of the best winter steelhead flies.
+Worm flies are one of the best flies for winter steelhead.
 My favorite colors are pink, red, and worm brown.

 Most of the year I like to use 3 to 4.5-inch worms, but in the winter my secrete flies that have been excellent for me are the 1 and 2-inch micro worm flies.

-I like to use the squirmy wormy patter or the Saun Juan Worm pattern.
+I like to use the squirmy wormy pattern or the Saun Juan Worm pattern.

 3. Stonefly Nymphs

-Black Stoneflies are an excellent winter steelhead pattern that has put thousands of steelhead in the net for me and my clients.
+Black Stoneflies are an excellent winter steelhead pattern that has put thousands of steelheads in the net for my clients and me.

-This is one of those must-have winter steelhead flies that every angler should have in their box and they should give them an honest try when fishing for steelhead at any time of the year.
+This is one of those must-have steelhead flies that every angler should have in their box, and they should give them an honest try when fishing for steelhead at any time of the year.

-Sometimes adding a gold or silver bead to this fly can make it even better.
-I use it with and without the bead and I really like size 10, size 12, and size 14.
+Sometimes, adding a gold or silver bead to this fly can make it even better.
+I use it with and without the bead, and I really like sizes 10, 12, and 14.

 The pheasant tail nymph could be one of the best steelhead, trout, and even salmon flies that I have ever used.

-I use it with and without the bead and I really like size 10 and size 12.
+I use it with and without the bead and I really like size ten and size 12.

 4. Caddis Larva Patterns

-I’m always on the lookout for what the predominant insect is in the river that I fish all around the great lakes region, from NY to WI and the caddis is everywhere.
+I’m always on the lookout for what the predominant insect is in the river that I fish all around the Great Lakes region.

 This makes this fly pattern a great winter steelhead fly even if it’s not exactly the same as the one I above.